flowstake/contracts/README.md

 #### Function: `completeActivity`
 - **Purpose:** To record the completion of an activity from Strava.
 - **Inputs:**
-  - `stravaId`: A unique identifier for the Strava activity.
+  - `stravaActivityId`: A unique identifier for the Strava activity.
   - `activityData`: Details about the activity (e.g., distance, duration).
 - **Behavior:**
   - Validates that the activity data is not empty.